 Give a Message of Inspiration: Quickly send friends or coworkers “Happy Monday.”
 It’s straightforward but inspiring.

-Bring Joy to the Workplace: Begin meetings by expressing gratitude for the team or making a light-hearted remark.
+Bring Light to the Workplace: Open meetings by expressing gratitude for your team or sharing a fun comment.

 Set an example by acting with calmness and passion.
 It’s easy to spread positivity.